bostaunieux/kiosk-auto-reload/README.md

    - Window B: http://homeassistant.local:8123/dashboard-main?auto_reload=true
 2. In Window A, make a change to the dashboard, such as adding, deleting or modifying a card
 3. Observe Window B will automatically reload when the change is made

+Two options exist for configuring the browser reload behavior:

+1. Reload with a 5 second delay - use `auto_reload=true`
+2. Reload immediately - use `auto_reload=immediate`

 > IMPORTANT: Do not try to edit a dashboard in a browser window with the `auto_reload` query string parameter.
 Doing so will trigger the window to reload on every edit.